Upgrades to medical imaging and relocation of Medical Ambulatory Care Unit

 These works will help meet increased demand and better support the flow of patients through the hospital, improving access to local health services.
 Works are currently underway.

-For more information, click here
+For more information, click here.

-Wollongong Hospital upgrades – night works this week
+Wollongong Hospital upgrades – upcoming night works

 Emergency Short Stay Area